dan-leo/masters/thesis/v8/2_litstudy.md

 Matching emerging applications with existing technologies has become one of the main challenges for IoT initiatives, especially when a new technology appears in the landscape and the map must be redrawn.
 Massive IoT is the deployment of an immense number of low-powered devices with infrequent reporting and both NB-IoT and LTE Cat-M fulfill the requirements of 5G massive MTC/IoT.

+### Push-Pull Model

+Traditionally, IoT devices push data to the internet at regular intervals.
+This push model can be considered quite energy inefficient, especially when the data is only occasionally actionable.
+For example, in asset tracking or remote monitoring.

+A pull model is ideal for dynamic rule engines, pulling data only when necessary and ultimately edge computing, where building an application around this idea can greatly enhance battery life.

+### Edge Computing

+Edge computing is the practice of offloading cloud processes to the endpoint.
+It saves on data overhead, especially when there are data charges involved and battery longevity is desired.

+Since NB-IoT is optimized for downlink communications, it can be the ideal candidate.

 ## Low-Powered Wide-Area Networks {#lpwans}